Select your location for location specific information:

 Home care benefits from statutory or private long-term care insurance are partially offset against the allowance for the blind.
 This also applies to benefits paid due to a need for care under other domestic or foreign legislation.

-If the monthly amount payable is less than EUR 20 after the offsetting of benefits for home care or due to the need for care (including in the case of benefits received under other domestic or foreign legislation), a monthly allowance of EUR 20 will be granted.
+If the monthly amount payable is less than EUR 20 after the offsetting of benefits for home care or due to the need for care (also in the case of benefits received under other domestic or foreign legal provisions), a monthly allowance of EUR 20 is granted.

 The entitlement to blind person's allowance arises on the first day of the month in which the conditions are met, at the earliest on the month of application.